This post is also available in: Español (Spanish)

 Accessing and using the Classify Panel is optional and it is always available.
 This means that you can always enter an old report and manage its Twitter information at the panel.
 However, we always advise you to be fearless to use it.
 Everything you do at the Classify Panel can be undone.
 This is useful if you are working with influencers for example; that way, you will see which tweets they have sent and which has been their impact.
 The Classify Panel enables us to divide the tweets per type so that we can understand better their meaning.
 Tweet Binder is a very powerful tweet counter and it has proven to be very helpful thanks to these unique features.
 And it’s all because obtaining information it’s not enough for us.

 Also, one thing that Tweet Binder allows its users to do is advanced searches.
 With the Twitter Advanced search operators anyone can narrow down their searches.
 These commands allow you to search for images, links, retweets.
 It also allows to look for old tweets or to exclude terms.
 If you haven’t tried these operators, we encourage you to try them because they help creating really complete reports.
+Twitter mentions can also be classified into binders.

 With Tweet Binder Twitter reports you can do many things.
 On one hand, you can select all the tweets you want and erase the unnecessary ones.
-This way you will work just with the Twitter data you want.
+This way you will work just with the Twitter dataset you want.
 On the other hand, you can also move any tweet to a binder if needed.
 In addition, you can also read just the tweets sent by one account.
 That’s a really useful feature.
 You are also given the option of entering to someone’s profile.
 There you can see their number of tweets, Twitter impressions and followers.
 You can select their tweets by your own, erase them if you want to or move them into a binder.
 It is also possible to preview all the images and many other things.
 You really need to try yourself to discover all the Twitter report features!